 There are many activities at the MPO that have longer or less predictable time horizons.
-The public participation schedules for these events are, therefore, tailored to the specific event and its timing.
+The public participation schedules for these events, therefore, are tailored to the specific event and its timing.

-4.4a Federal Recertification Reviews
+4.4.1 Federal Recertification Reviews

-Federal recertification reviews also are conducted every four years.
+Federal recertification reviews are conducted every four years.
 At this time, the federal transportation agencies evaluate the programs and activities of the MPO to determine whether they are in keeping with the required 3C process.
 If so, the federal agencies certify that the MPO is operating as it should.
 A recertification review is conducted, typically over the course of a work week, in a series of public sessions.
 Members of the public are invited to attend and participate.
 They also are invited to submit written comments before and during the review sessions.
 The federal agencies may contact certain parties to hear their views on MPO programming and operations, including public participation.
 The material prepared for the recertification review and the report of the federal agencies is posted on the MPO's website.
-The most recent recertification review was conducted in July 2010.
-The next is scheduled for December 2014.
+The most recent recertification review began in the summer of 2018.

-4.4b The Transportation Equity Program
+4.4.2 The Transportation Equity Program

-The MPO's Transportation Equity program is ongoing all year long.
-This program is the MPO's method of consulting with low-income and minority residents, and with groups representing their interests, and those of the elderly, youth, and persons with limited English proficiency in order to identify the transportation needs of these populations and promote their involvement in the planning process.
+The MPO's Transportation Equity program is ongoing.
+This program is the MPO's method of consulting people who identify as minorities, have limited English proficiency, are 75 years old or older, are 17 years old or younger, have a disability, or are members of low-income households.
+The MPO primarily engages with groups representing these populations' interests in order to identify the transportation needs of protected populations and promote their involvement in the planning process.

-The program focuses on outreach to organizations serving environmental-justice areas in the region and their umbrella organizations.
+The program focuses on outreach to organizations serving communities with high shares of protected populations.
 These organizations and other community contacts are involved in, and knowledgeable about, the transportation issues and needs of their areas.
-Contacts include social-service organizations, community-development corporations, regional employment boards, civic groups, business and labor organizations, transportation advocates, environmental groups, and environmental-justice and civil-rights groups.
+Contacts include social-service organizations, community-development corporations, neighborhood organizations, civic groups, business and labor organizations, transportation advocates, environmental groups, and environmental-justice and civil-rights groups.
+The MPO also communicates with the Statewide Mobility Management Program and its Regional Coordinating Council.